 In 1987, the Apple II was ten years old.
 It had ably carried Apple through the dramatic rise of the personal computing revolution.
 By the mid-80s, Apple suspected the end was near, but the Apple II faithful—with stacks of software—were not ready to let go.
-In response Apple released the Apple IIe Platinum, providing an “enhanced” IIe with an expanded keyboard and a new greyish-colored case.
+In response, Apple released the Apple IIe Platinum, providing an “enhanced” IIe with an expanded keyboard and a new greyish-colored case.

-The Apple IIe Platinum was a follow up to the highly successful Apple IIe.
+The Apple IIe Platinum was a follow-up to the highly successful Apple IIe.
 Originally released in 1983, the IIe competed against computers such as the IBM PC and PCjr and impressive low-cost systems such as the Commodore 64, Tandy Color Computer, and the Atari XLs.
 The IIe improved on the original II and II Plus by streamlining the logic board and slightly revising the case and keyboard.
-Its biggest improvement was providing built-in 80 column text and lowercase characters.
+Its biggest improvement was providing built-in 80-column text and lowercase characters.
 In 1985, Apple further “enhanced” the IIe by increasing the RAM from 64k to 128k, adding a 32k ROM, and replacing the 6502 processor with the 65C02 used in the Apple IIc.

-In ’87, the Platinum model kept all of those improvements, but further simplified the logic board and adopted the keyboard layout used in the Apple IIGS, including a separate numeric keypad.
+In ’87, the Platinum model kept all those improvements but further simplified the logic board and adopted the keyboard layout used in the Apple IIGS, including a separate numeric keypad.
 This configuration was sold for over six years, being the last of the Apple II line discontinued late in 1993.

 My Apple IIe Platinum is an early model, likely among the first shipped in the spring of ’87.
-It spent most of its life as computer #213 in an audio/visual lab at Southern Pines Elementary school in North Carolina’s Robeson County Public School system.
+It spent most of its life as computer #213 in an audio/visual lab at Southern Pines Elementary School in North Carolina’s Robeson County Public School system.
 When I received the computer from the eBay seller, a floppy disk with MECC’s Phonics Prime Time: Final Consonants was still in the 5.25-inch drive.
 The case had yellowed from its original “platinum,” but it had settled into a color not unlike the earlier Apple II cases.
 While the computer came with a 5.25 drive and a monochrome Apple Monitor II, I wanted to see this computer shine in color.
-Therefore, I acquired an ColorMonitor IIe.
+Therefore, I acquired a ColorMonitor IIe.

 After inspecting the other capacitors and cleaning the front and back of the PCB, I reassembled the PSU and tested the voltages.
 All the numbers were right where needed.